 Figure F.2-1: 5GS Bridge information configuration

 1. CNC provides TSN information according to IEEE 802.1Q [66] clause 8.6.5.1 to AF to derive TSN QoS information and related flow information.
-The CNC provides the forwarding rule to AF according to IEEE 802.1Q [66].
-The TSN AF uses this information to identify the DS-TT MAC address of corresponding PDU session.
+In combination with local information, the TSN AF uses this information to identify the DS-TT MAC address of corresponding PDU session.

 2. The AF determines the MAC address of a PDU Session based on the previous stored associations, then triggers an AF request procedure.
 The AF request includes the DS-TT MAC address of the PDU session.